 - Spray a 9 x 13 pan with non stick spray.

-- Place a little over 1/4 cup on a tortilla, roll up, and place in pan seam side down.
+- Place a little over 1/4 cup of the filling on a tortilla, roll up, and place in pan seam side down.

 - Once all your filling is used up, top the rolled tortillas with the salsa verde and sprinkle the remaining cheese on top.